Asylum seekers

 Are Councils asked if the hotels can be used for this?

 No, the Home Office makes the decision on which properties are used.
-Councils are usually informed of the intention to use a hotel but are not part of the decision-making process.
-However, due to the current pressures on the asylum system, the Home Office have also in recent days on occasion needed to acquire additional hotels and individual hotel rooms on a night-by-night basis without informing the Council.
+Councils are informed of the intention to use the hotel but were not part of the decision-making process.

 Do Councils receive any funding for this?

-No, the council do not receiving any funding to support those staying at a hotel.
+No, the council do not receiving any funding to support those staying at the hotel.

 Are most asylum seekers male?